CMS Final Rule Creates New Barriers to ACA Marketplace Coverage

 Higher Costs; Fewer Services Covered

-- You may no longer automatically get better insurance: Marketplaces can no longer automatically re-enroll certain low-income bronze plan enrollees in silver plans that would provide better coverage at the same or lower cost.
+- You may no longer automatically get better insurance: Marketplaces can no longer automatically enroll certain low-income bronze plan enrollees in silver plans that would provide better coverage at the same or lower cost.
 This eliminates a consumer protection that helped ensure people automatically get better coverage when available for the same cost.
 Now, the system will no longer automatically do this and individuals will need to figure it out and switch plans themselves.

-These coverage restrictions come at a particularly challenging time because the enhanced premium subsidies that helped nearly 24 million people nationwide enroll in Marketplace plans as of January 2025 are set to expire on December 31, 2025.
+These coverage restrictions come at a particularly challenging time because the enhanced premium subsidies (tax credits) that helped nearly 24 million people nationwide enroll in Marketplace plans as of January 2025 are set to expire on December 31, 2025.
 Without congressional action extending these subsidies, families will face a double blow: higher premiums from subsidy reductions combined with new barriers to enrollment from this rule.

 How Can States Help Mitigate the Harm?